-- 5. The Director of Labor Relations, or his designee, shall review the Reviewing Officer's recommendation.
-The Director of Labor Relations, or his designee, shall have the authority to accept or reject the recommendation, or request additional information from the Reviewing Officer.
-The Director of Labor Relations, or his designee, shall have the authority to issue a final decision as to whether the suspension imposed by the Chief Executive Officer, Area Instruction Officer, Principal, or Chief Administrator should be upheld, increased, decreased or overturned completely. - 6.
-The determination by the Director of Labor Relations, or his designee, to suspend an employee, increase, decrease, or to rescind the discipline completely, shall be final and may not be appealed by either party.
+- 5. The Director of the Office of Employee Engagement Labor Relations, or his designee, shall review the Reviewing Officer's recommendation.
+The Director of the Office of Employee Engagement Labor Relations, or his designee, shall have the authority to accept or reject the recommendation, or request additional information from the Reviewing Officer.
+The Director of the Office of Employee Engagement Labor Relations, or his designee, shall have the authority to issue a final decision as to whether the suspension imposed by the Chief Executive Officer, Area Instruction Officer, Principal, or Chief Administrator should be upheld, increased, decreased or overturned completely. - 6.
+The determination by the Director of the Office of Employee Engagement Labor Relations, or his designee, to suspend an employee, increase, decrease, or to rescind the discipline completely, shall be final and may not be appealed by either party.

-The Director of Labor Relations will make the final decision as to whether an employee is entitled to a document review, set forth in paragraphs one (1) through three (3) above, or a hearing review, set forth in paragraph four (4) above, of that employee's suspension.
+The Director of the Office of Employee Engagement Labor Relations will make the final decision as to whether an employee is entitled to a document review, set forth in paragraphs one (1) through three (3) above, or a hearing review, set forth in paragraph four (4) above, of that employee's suspension.

-All School-Based Educational Support Personnel suspended over five (5) days, that have timely filed an appeal with the Director of Labor Relations, shall be entitled to a hearing review set forth in paragraphs four (4) through six (6) above.
+All School-Based Union Employees (except CTU) Educational Support Personnel suspended over five (5) days, that have timely filed an appeal with the Director of the Office of Employee Engagement Labor Relations, shall be entitled to a hearing review set forth in paragraphs four (4) through six (6) above.

-A Principal, Chief Administrator, Area Instruction Officer or the Chief Executive Officer shall have the authority and responsibility to recommend the discharge of a School-Based Educational Support Personnel.
+A Principal, Chief Administrator, Area Instruction Officer or the Chief Executive Officer or their designee shall have the authority and responsibility to recommend the discharge of School-Based Union Employees (except CTU).
+Educational Support Personnel.

 The Chief Executive Officer, or his designee, shall have the right and authority to suspend an employee, without pay, pending the outcome of a dismissal hearing.
-Before a School-Based Educational Support Personnel is suspended without pay, he shall be afforded a pre-suspension hearing in the Office of Labor and Employee Relations so that the employee may be informed of the allegations against him, and to provide the School-Based Educational Support Personnel with an opportunity to rebut the allegations leveled against him.
-The Office of Labor and Employee Relations may suspend employees, without pay, for a maximum of sixty (60) work days, pending a discharge hearing, only in cases where the misconduct is in violation of the Board's drug/alcohol policy, any of the enumerated offenses as defined in the Illinois School

-Code, sexual misconduct, severe physical abuse, or other egregious violations.
-The employee shall be entitled to back pay if the employee is not discharged.
-If a determination has not been made within (60) work days as to whether the employee should be discharged, then the employee will start receiving pay, and will be eligible for all benefits normally available during periods of active employment.
+Before a School-Based Union Employee Educational Support Personnel is suspended without pay, he shall be afforded a pre-suspension hearing in the Office of Employee Engagement Labor and Employee Relations so that the employee may be informed of the allegations against him, and to provide the School-Based Union Employee Educational Support Personnel with an opportunity to rebut the allegations leveled against him.
+The Office of Employee Engagement Labor and Employee Relations may suspend employees, without pay, for a maximum of sixty (60) work days, pending a discharge hearing, only in cases where the misconduct is in violation of the Board's drug/alcohol policy, any of the enumerated offenses as defined in the Illinois School Code, sexual misconduct, severe physical abuse, or other egregious violations.
+The employee shall be entitled to back pay if the employee is not discharged. determination has not been made within (60) work days as to whether the employee should be discharged, then the employee will start receiving pay, and will be eligible for all benefits normally available during periods of active employment.